What are Living Learning Communities (LLC)?

 What communities are offered?

-There are three Freshmen Village communities being offered this upcoming year:
+There are 6 Living Learning Communities being offered this upcoming year:

 The Natural Science community is a specially designed experience for first year students who are interested in the science fields.
 Although naturally attractive to students with majors in the sciences, this community is open to all with an enthusiasm for the subject.
 Students participating in this community will have the opportunity to actively observe, experience, and participate in the scientific process.
 They will share courses with other community members, fostering the formation of friendships and the building of an academic support network.